wasafiri/vulcan/README.md

 # Vulcan: Maryland Accessible Telecommunications CRM

-Vulcan is a Ruby on Rails application that manages the Maryland Accessible Telecommunications (MAT) program.
+Vulcan is a Ruby on Rails application that facilitates Maryland Accessible Telecommunications (MAT) workflows.

 ## Features